Join us on July 30 - August 2, 2023 at the Coronado Island Marriott, San Diego, California

 As an alternative to this website, please visit Dr. Meldrum's website for additional information & photos of the venue for this year's conference. https://www.davidmeldrummd.com/CoronadoIsland

-This conference brings together an internationally renowned faculty to present the latest developments in every phase of IVF and embryo management and addresses the needs of practicing scientists, gynecologists, reproductive endocrinologists, residents, and fellows who wish to review the specialty and update their knowledge in this rapidly changing and expanding field.
+The 34th Annual Conference will bring together an internationally renowned faculty to present the latest developments in every phase of IVF and embryo management and addresses the needs of practicing scientists, gynecologists, reproductive endocrinologists, residents, and fellows who wish to review the specialty and update their knowledge in this rapidly changing and expanding field.

 Particular attention will be devoted this year to the rapidly developing trend toward deferred embryo transfer, stimulation strategies and the role of mild ovarian stimulation for the poor responder, the role of medroxyprogesterone acetate as an alternative to a GNRH antagonist, optimization of embryo culture, the roles of embryo energy supplies and Co-Q10 and newer approaches in improving mitochondrial function in aging women, the role of the corpus luteum in preventing hypertensive disorders of pregnancy, difficult cases with ICSI, the critical importance of single embryo transfer in maximizing perinatal outcomes, genetic evaluation of the infertile couple and early pregnancy, management of mosaic embryos, awakening of the ovaries with platelet rich plasma and beyond, non-invasive preimplantation testing as a more reliable option than embryo biopsy, practical aspects of transfer technique, and management of recurrent implantation failure.